Kjaks/COBOL_Project/README.md

 I was curious about COBOL and wanted to do a simple project.
 Since COBOL only works in the terminal, I used POWERCOBOL V3 for the graphical interface, witch still uses COBOL for the events.
+I'm not really aiming to work in COBOL.
+I just wanted to see how it works.

 https://github.com/user-attachments/assets/9cdd3f7c-277c-4082-9570-a9a7b8a1722a